Wesleyan School: History

 Wesleyan School was established in 1963 as a part of Sandy Springs United Methodist Church.
 The school was originally a preschool named Wesleyan Day School.
 For the next 24 years, the school was housed at the church and grew to include elementary school.
 Wesleyan Day School added its middle school in 1987.

-In 1988, Barbara Adler, a former teacher and assistant head, became Head of School, and during her tenure Wesleyan became an independent, Christian, college preparatory school, offering curriculum for kindergarten through 12th grade.
+In 1988, Barbara Adler, a former teacher and assistant head, became Head of School.
+During her tenure, Wesleyan became an independent, Christian, college preparatory school, offering curriculum for kindergarten through 12th grade.
 In 1994, Wesleyan offered its first 9th grade class.

 In the fall of 1994, the corporation, Wesleyan School, Inc., was formed, and in the spring of 1995, a divestiture agreement from Sandy Springs United Methodist Church was finalized.
 A 53 acre site in Peachtree Corners was put under contract in the fall of 1995.

 In the winter of 1996, the board hired Zach Young, former Vice President and Assistant Headmaster at The Westminster Schools, to replace the retiring Adler.
 Under its new name, Wesleyan opened the 1996–97 school year with 556 students on its new campus.
 That year, the facilities consisted of 15 modular units, a soccer field, and the school's first permanent structure, Marchman Gymnasium.

 In August 1997, Wesleyan added the high school building, Cleghorn Hall, which was named after the Wesleyan principal Gwen Michael Cleghorn.
 Under her leadership, Wesleyan secured accreditation from the Southern Association of Colleges and Schools.
 In the 1997–1998 school year, Wesleyan’s first senior class of 17 students graduated.

 In 1998, Wesleyan added the Hoover Student Activities Center, Henderson Stadium, and Robinson Field, and its enrollment increased to more than 860 students.
 Modular units for a high school and middle school cafeteria were added, along with units for the music department.
 In the spring of 1999, the Curley Tennis Courts were dedicated, and a baseball field was added.

 In the fall of 2000, the school purchased 12 acre of adjacent land.
 This new property adjoins the campus along Peachtree Parkway and is used for physical education, soccer, football, cross country, and lacrosse.

 Construction of Wesley Hall, the largest facility on campus, was completed in the fall of 2001.
 The building contains classrooms, a theater, a dining hall, a library, a prayer chapel, science and computer labs, and office space.

 The lower school building, Warren Hall, was completed during the summer of 2002.
 The building includes classrooms, a library, a gymnasium, and a combination dining hall/auditorium.
 In 2003, Davidson Natatorium opened.

 Wesleyan School christened Gillfillan Hall administrative offices and announced the completion of the current Spalding Drive campus master plan at a ceremony on September 24, 2007.
-Gillfillan is adjacent to Marchman Gymnasium and houses the offices of the Headmaster, Development, Business, Communications and Admissions in its 12000 sqft.
+Gillfillan is adjacent to Marchman Gymnasium and houses the offices of the Head of School, Development, Business, Communications and Admissions in its 12000 sqft.

+In 2024, the Fine Arts building was renamed Matt and Sharon Cole Hall.
+Construction also began on the Zach and Studie Young STEM building.